 Way back in 1983, after we closed our first few foreclosure deals, we thought we could do it forever.
-But several more years had to pass before it dawned on us that if we were really going to have it made, and be worry free, we'd have to create a retirement estate for ourselves as we went along; one that would provide us a solid, SUSTAINABLE, monthly income when we retired, that would be nearly bulletproof…no matter which way the economy or politics dipped and swayed.
+But several more years had to pass before it dawned on us that if we were really going to have it made, and be worry free, we'd have to create a retirement estate for ourselves as we went along; one that would provide us a solid, SUSTAINABLE, monthly income when we retired, one that would be nearly bulletproof, no matter which way our economy or politics dipped and swayed.

 We instinctively knew that we didn't dare be passive investors.
 Being at the mercy of any kind of professional manager who calls the shots, whether we held stocks, trust deeds, real estate, etc., was much too risky for us.
 An invariable element in every horror story we've ever read or heard about, where innocent investors got wiped out, was their dependency on some crook or incompetent who managed their retirement funds.

 The amount of safety we required for our nest egg, and the vigilance we'd be exercising over it, ultimately forced us to take a very close look at income realty, even though we didn't cotton to the idea of overseeing property managers in our retirement years.
 What we wanted when we retired was FREEDOM, and the guarantee that we'd have more than enough money to really enjoy it--not a ball and chain that typical rental management entails.